libretro/libretro-database/README.md

 Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L245) can be viewed as a reference for which type of key field RetroArch uses for each console system.

-## Precedence
-Databases earlier in the list have precedence over items later in the list.
-E.g. definitions in `/dat` will over-ride `/metadat` in the final `.rdb` compile if any info conflicts for the same game (i.e. for the same key field).

-## Fields Specified in Game Information Databases
+### Fields Specified in Game Information Databases

 Database entries for games at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) [key field](#key-field) data for matching/indexing and for identifying a file.
 Further optional metadata may appear.
 For reasons of informational completeness, future-proofing, and compatibility outside RetroArch, databases contain checksum and cryptographic hashes regardless of the key used for matching.